- unsafe.Pointer

 r := &Resource{name: "file"}

-// Setting the finalizer
+// Set the finalizer

 runtime.SetFinalizer(r, func(res *Resource) {